Skip to content Exit mobile menu

 When booking, you will not be given the option to request additional/extra tickets.

-Please, do not enquire about extra tickets availability, as we are unable to pre-book, reserve, allocate any extra ticket
+Please, do not enquire about extra tickets availability, as we are unable to pre-book, reserve, or allocate any extra ticket

-Should extra tickets become available, the Graduation Team will inform all the graduands via email and instructions will be given on how to book; and they will be sold on a first come, first served basis.
+Should extra tickets become available, the Graduation Team will inform all the graduands via email and instructions will be given on how to book, and they will be sold on a first come, first served basis.

 Can I bring my young child to the graduation ceremony?

 Yes, children are welcome.
 However, for safety reasons and because of the capacity of the venue, they will need their own ticket if they are over two years old.
 Those under three years old will have to be sat on a lap.
 Note that graduands and guests are not sat together – so any young children will not be able to sit with you if you are graduating and will need to be supervised by another adult.
-Please note that buggies will have to be kept at the back of the Cathedral.
+Please note that buggies will have to be kept at the back of the Chapel.

 Please also bear in mind that the ceremonies are long (up to 1 hour) and will not keep young children entertained – please let us know if you are bringing a young child and we can arrange for your guests to have an aisle seat in case you need to leave.